Preparing to Add

 Before You Begin

 Verify that this system is not part of a Multi-data Center (MDC)

 system.
 (HA is not supported in a MDC environment.)

 administrators that the system is being put into Maintenance Mode.

-schedule a maintenance window to perform this task, be aware that the system
+schedule a maintenance window to perform this task, the system

 performs a system reboot when you turn off maintenance mode.
 A system reboot

 takes approximately 30 minutes depending on the size of your system.